|Hotel Rating:||3.6 / 5|

-Earn 1 stamp each time you spend $500 with your card, plus the 1 stamp for each night stayed at an eligible property you earn as a rewards member (10 stamps = 1 reward night toward future bookings on hotels.com)
+Collect 1 stamp each time you spend $500 on purchases with your card, plus the 1 stamp you collect as a rewards member for each night stayed at an eligible property booked on hotels.com (10 stamps = 1 reward night toward future bookings on hotels.com)

 *Excludes taxes and fees.
 If a night costs less than $125, you won’t get the difference.

 Other notable features: Automatic Hotels.com® Rewards Silver tier, no foreign currency conversion fee, cell phone protection, Travel and Emergency Assistance Services, Auto Rental Collision Damage Waiver Roadside Dispatch, Trip Cancellation and Interruption insurance, Travel Accident Insurance

 The Hotels.com® Rewards Visa® Credit Card is a hotel credit card at heart, but it is not tied to a specific hotel loyalty program like other hotel cards.
 Instead, this rewards card lets you earn “stamps” for a reward night at any property through Hotels.com.
 The more stamps you earn, the more reward nights you can redeem.

 There’s no annual fee, and you can earn up to three reward nights (worth up to $125 each) right off the bat when you spend $4,000 within six months of account opening.

 Why you might want the Hotels.com credit card